artefactual/archivematica-docs/admin-manual/installation/installation.rst

 --------------------------

 Archivematica packages are hosted at packages.archivematica.org.
 This has been introduced to allow one central place to store packages for multiple OS's.
+Packages for both Ubuntu 14.04 and 16.04 are available.

 1. Add Package Sources